• Home

 In their final hour, the now group of four do what they came to do, in a tent in the woods.
 It is a puzzling scene, as is the film as a whole that does not always lend itself to one coherent tone.
 Sometimes the background score implies tension, sometimes drama, but rarely is there criticism.
 Even Pam’s expression of regret is confusing, if at the least it does express doubt.

-Watch A Vital Sign Trailer
+Watch A Vital Sign Short Film

 A Vital Sign: Confused Examination Of Religious Suicide